luojunyuan/R3.ObservableEvents/README.md

     <img width="150" src="./images/logo.png"/>
 </a>

-# Observable Event Generator
+# Observable Event Generator for R3

+**This repository's implementation is identical to the upstream, with only structural adjustments.**

-This project is a .NET source generator which produces `IObservable<T>` for events contained within a object including all base classes. `ObservableEvents` generator will convert events within an assembly and create observable wrappers for them, it is based on [Pharmacist](https://github.com/reactiveui/Pharmacist) and uses [.NET Source Generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) technology.
+This project is a .NET source generator which produces `Observable<T>` for events contained within a object including all base classes. `ObservableEvents` generator will convert events within an assembly and create observable wrappers for them, it is based on [Pharmacist](https://github.com/reactiveui/Pharmacist) and uses [.NET Source Generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) technology.

 ## NuGet Packages